How to Watch Out for Foreign Transaction Fees

 International Fees and Potential Consequences

-Foreign transaction fees are charges levied by a bank or other financial institutions to a cardholder who uses their credit card to make a purchase in another country using foreign currency.
+Foreign transaction fees are charges imposed by banks or financial institutions when a cardholder uses their credit card to make purchases in another country.
+These fees apply whenever a foreign currency is involved, often without clear notice in statements.
+Understanding them helps you prepare financially.

 Tips on Avoiding Foreign Transaction Fees